Here is what you need to apply for an Evergreen Indiana library card from the Franklin County Public Library District:

 * Purchase a replacement library card for $2.

 A patron may inform library staff that an item is lost.
-The replacement cost of the item, the outstanding fines, and a processing fee of $10 per item will be assessed to the patron’s card.
+The replacement cost of the item and a processing fee of $10 per item will be assessed to the patron’s card.
 If third party collection services are used, a fee for collection services will be added to the patron’s record.
 Lost items shall be paid for at the billing Evergreen Indiana library.
 No refund will be given to a patron for a lost item for which a patron has paid.
 Fines, fees and third party collection fees are not refundable.

 21 days – Books, Audiobooks, & Phonics/Math Kits